Sea of Galilee: Water level

 Daily monitoring of the Sea of Galilee's water level began in 1969, and the lowest level recorded since then was November 2001, which today constitutes the "black line" of 214.87 meters below sea level (although it is believed that in the first half of the 20th century, the water level had fallen lower than the current black line at times of drought).
 The Israeli government monitors water levels and publishes the results daily.
 Increasing water demand in Israel, Lebanon and Jordan, as well as dry winters, have resulted in stress on the lake and a decreasing water line to dangerously low levels at times.
 The Sea of Galilee is at risk of becoming irreversibly salinized by the salt water springs under the lake, which are held in check by the weight of the freshwater on top of them.

 After five years of drought up to 2018, the Sea of Galilee was expected to drop near the black line.
 In February 2018, the city of Tiberias requested a desalination plant to treat the water coming from the Sea of Galilee and demanded a new water source for the city.
 March 2018 was the lowest point in water income to the lake since 1927.
 In September 2018 the Israeli energy and water office announced a project to pour desalinated water from the Mediterranean Sea into the Sea of Galilee using a tunnel.
-The tunnel is expected to be the largest of its kind in Israel and will transfer half of the Mediterranean desalted water and will move 300 to 500 million cubic meters of water per year.
+The tunnel is expected to be the largest of its kind in Israel and will transfer half of the Mediterranean desalted water and will move 300 to 500 e6m3 of water per year.
 The plan is said to cost five billion shekels.

 Since the beginning of the 2018–19 rainy season, the Sea of Galilee has risen considerably.
 From being near the ecologically dangerous black line of −214.4 m, the level has risen by April 2020 to just 16 cm below the upper red line, a result of strong rains and a radical decrease in pumping.
 During the entire 2018–19 rainy season the water level rose by a historical record of 3.47 m, while the 2019–20 winter brought a 2.82 meter rise.
 The Water Authority dug a new canal in order to let 5 e9liter of water flow from the lake directly into the Jordan River, bypassing the existing dams system for technical and financial reasons.

+Due to the low water levels of the lake, in October 2025 Israel began pumping desalinated water into the Sea of Galilee, an unprecedented step globally, as it marks the first attempt to top up a freshwater lake with processed water.
+The project is expected to raise the lake's level by around 0.5 cm per month.